MohammedRashad/FPGA-Speech-Recognition/README.md

 The discrete Fourier transform (DFT) converts a finite sequence of equally-spaced samples of a function into an equivalent-length sequence of equally-spaced samples of the discrete-time Fourier transform (DTFT), which is a complex-valued function of frequency.

 **Hamming Window :**<br/>
-Whenever we do a finite Fourier transform, we are implicitly applying it to an infinitely repeating signal.
-So, if the start and end of the finite sample don't match then that will look just like a discontinuity in the signal, and show up as lots of high-frequency nonsense in the Fourier transform, which we don't want.
+Whenever you do a finite Fourier transform, you are implicitly applying it to an infinitely repeating signal.
+So, if the start and end of the finite sample don't match then that will look just like a discontinuity in the signal, and show up as lots of high-frequency nonsense in the Fourier transform, which you don't want.

 And if the sample happens to be a beautiful sinusoid but an integer number of periods don't happen to fit exactly into the finite sample, your FT will show appreciable energy in all sorts of places nowhere near the real frequency.